 One of the things I love about working at Carlowrie Castle, aside from all the wonderful architectural detail and space for photos, is the light in the castle.
 It reminds me somewhat of Charles Rennie Mackintosh’s House for an Art Lover in Glasgow.
 You’re constantly moving between spaces where, one minute you’re flooded in bright, clean, all-embracing light, and in the next, you’re cocooned in a half-lit chiaroscuro with a dark, enveloping background.

 Another big attraction is the collection of other suppliers I always seem to encounter when working here.
 I must give a shout out for the fabulous Pickled Piper, John Rae!
 He can always capture the mood of the Highlands, which the visitors from New Zealand especially enjoyed.

-The mood was built on further by Bahookie, who are a rock ceilidh band who brilliantly mash fiddles with urban dance and rock music then sing melodies of the finest Scottish anthems over the top.
+The mood was built on further by Bahookie.
+They are a fantastic rock ceilidh band who brilliantly mash fiddles with urban dance and rock music.
+On top of that, they sing melodies of the finest Scottish anthems over the top.
 They really got the party going from the first beat.
 The dance floor was filled to bursting and looked like that wasn’t going to change as I left Sienna, Michael and their friends to party the night away.

 Another brilliant wedding at Carlowrie Castle.
-If you’re getting married there and like the look of my style of documentary wedding photography why not drop me a line to see if I have your date free.
+If you’re getting married there you may like the look of my style of documentary wedding photography.
+Why not drop me a line to see if I have your date free.